 - Medication side effect – Particularly with antipsychotic medications, but galactorrhea may also be seen with other medications and some herbal supplements.

-- Hypothyroidism – May result in secondary hyperprolactinemia; detected by high thyroid-stimulating hormone (TSH) level and low T4 level.
+- Hypothyroidism – May result in secondary hyperprolactinemia; detected by high thyrotropin level and low T4 level.

 - Cushing disease – Hypercortisolism may result in secondary hyperprolactinemia; determined with 24-hour urine cortisol level.